Fitmama Strong Favourites: Reverse Jumping Jacks

 Do you want to be active and feel strong and energetic as you move through your day?

-This month, we’re highlighting the REVERSE JUMPING JACK, with a few variations depending on the level you're ready for!
+Today, we’re highlighting the REVERSE JUMPING JACK, with a few variations depending on the level you're ready for!

 why do we love this exercise?